MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 4. Select the **Sort** button and select **Score.** Then select **Lowest on top.**

-5. On each record in the work list, show the following:
+5. On each record in the work list, take a look at the following:
     - Blue dot to denote it as unopened
     - The number of the lead score and corresponding color to represent its grade (green, yellow or orange)
-    - The task beneath the Lead name with the option to call, mark as complete, cancel activity, or assign it to someone else
+    - The task beneath the Lead name with the option to call, mark as complete, or assign it to someone else

-6. Select the lead for **Josiah Love.** Show how once the record in the work list is opened, it disappears from the view because it is no longer unopened.
+6. Select the lead for **Josiah Love.** Once the record in the work list is opened, it disappears from the view because it is no longer unopened.

-7. On the Josiah Love lead record in the Sales accelerator workspace, show the following:
+7. On the Josiah Love lead record in the Sales accelerator workspace, take a look at the following:
    - The Up Next widget, showing the next task and its due date.
    - The timeline.
    - The lead score.
 Hover over the factors below the lead score grade.
 Show the insights behind the lead scores.
    - Who knows whom.
 Switch to graph view.
    - Relationship health.

 8. Switch to the **Relationship analytics** tab.
-Show the following:
+Take a look at the following:
    - Summary, with key insights computed from previous years.
    - Relationship health.
    - Client's contacts and your colleagues.